What is a nonprovisional patent application?

 A nonprovisional patent application is what you file to get a utility patent.
-You would think that a simpler name could’ve been created, but the “nonprovisional” adjective distinguishes this utility application from another utility filing called a provisional patent application.
+Of course, this begs the question: Do you need a utility patent or design patent?
+If a utility patent is what you want, then a “nonprovisional” distinguishes this utility application from another utility filing called a provisional patent application.
 Here’s a detailed post on the differences between a provisional and nonprovisional application.

 If a granted utility patent is the finish line, then a nonprovisional patent application can be considered the starting line while the provisional application is the warm-up area leading to the starting line.
 If you only warm up but don’t start the race, you will not get to the finish line.